hashim286/wireguard-interface-script/README.md

 5. at the bottom of the crontab, enter "@reboot /path to file.sh"
 6. verify the crontab was added to the root user with "sudo crontab -l"
 7. reboot and see if it worked

+this configures one interface of whatever name and pairs it to some IP